Rice Pudding Recipe: Baked Rice Pudding

 Tips:

 - Timesaving Tip: Leftover cooked rice also can be used in this recipe.
-Use 2 cups of cooked rice and increase the baking time by 5 minutes.
+Use 2 cups of cooked rice and decrease the baking time by 5 minutes.

 - This recipe can easily be doubled.